 The Botanist Islay dry gin, 70cl, 46%: £36.99, The Botanist

 The Isle of Islay might be better known for its whisky, but this gin is proving that there’s to offer when it comes to spirits from the Inner Hebrides.
 The Botanist team hand forages 22 of the botanicals from the local land come rain or shine, before slowly distilling in small batches.
 The result is a silky smooth tipple with exquisite clarity – you can practically smell the clean Scottish air.

-Crystal clear and extremely smooth, Ramsbury’s signature serve with British apples and pears is our drink of the summer.
+Crystal clear and extremely smooth, we love Ramsbury's gin.
 It gets extra points for its sustainable approach to spirit making.